 Demand planning for multiple warehouses

 The logic is simple.
-If you want to optimize, you need to know what’s coming at you.
-Suppliers supply their goods sometimes within days, often though within weeks.
+If you want to optimise, you need to know what’s coming at you.
+Suppliers supply their goods sometimes within days, often within weeks.
 And you can’t solve inventory with a last-minute fas fix attitude.
 You need to plan ahead.

 With our software, you will be able to forecast based on everyday calculations.
 It will all look very easy to you, but what you will not see is over 100 algorithms doing billions of calculations overnight just to get that forecasting graph delivered to your screen every morning.